-It's a moment in MTV Video Music Awards history that pop culture fans will never forget.
+It's a moment in MTV Video Music Awards history that pop culture fans will never, ever forget.

 It had viewers around the world shouting at their TVs: "What just happened?!"

-But ten years after the pop culture moment, fans are getting a new perspective into the unscripted moment nobody saw coming.
-Billboard chatted with journalists, MTV writers, producers, correspondents and executives to find out what really happened at Radio City Musical Hall.
+But more ten years after the pop culture moment, fans got a new perspective into the unscripted moment nobody saw coming.
+In August 2019, Billboard chatted with journalists, MTV writers, producers, correspondents and executives to find out what really happened at Radio City Musical Hall.
 The revelations may just surprise you.
 Keep scrolling to find out what really went down.

-Warning Signs: From the moment Kanye arrived on the red carpet, some observers noticed behaviors that didn't seem quite normal.
-According to the former Vice President of Talent Relations at MTV News, the rapper had a bottle of Hennessey with him before the show even began.
+Warning Signs: According to the former Vice President of Talent Relations at MTV News, the rapper had a bottle of Hennessey with him before the show even began.
 "I knew him very well and it seemed very out of character for him to be on the carpet like that," Whitney-Gayle Benta shared with Billboard.
 "The VMAs are very different from the Grammys, but I'd never seen him in any way with a bottle of liquor."